 New footage bookends the film after Ben holes himself up in that mega-creepy basement for those final few moments of the dead coming back.
-The reverend from the beginning is talking with a reporter while a bunch of hicks are busy shooting any zombies they see.
+The reverend from the beginning is talking with a reporter while a bunch of hicks busily shoot any zombies in sight.
 Suddenly, our child murdering zombie reappears and bites the reverend!
 This leads to a theme that Romero flirts with himself in his later zombie films—religion.
 We cut to one year later (it doesn’t get any worse than not finishing with the original twist ending), and the reverend is alive and well at a medical center, explaining to the visiting reporter that all he has is the bite wound scar on his face because the lord was protecting him.
 And that’s it.
 That’s the final message of the recut.
 Everyone except for the righteous is paying for their sins.

 Night of the Living Dead 1990

-Changes are noticeable right from the start, with the first zombie not actually being a zombie, but more of a red herring to scare us when the real zombie actually lunges into view.
+Changes are noticeable right from the start.
 Barbara at least fights back against the zombie this time, and the brother’s head-to-headstone contact is super brutal.
 And there isn’t just one zombie.
 Barbara is chased by a few, including one who, for some reason, has the entire back of his clothes ripped off to expose his mega-hairy ass.
 WTF?
 Someone has a sense of humor.
 And I like it!
 Hot zombie ass.

 Also presented here is a theme that has become a staple for Romero’s series—rednecks making sport out of the zombie infestation, taunting them in a pen and hanging them from trees for target practice, proving that humanity is just as barbaric as the undead.